redpesk-common/recovery-tools-binding/README.md

 Restoring a redpesk OS partition is the goal of this binding:

 - from the `/recovery` partition backup called `backup.tar.gz`
-- from an USB key with a redpesk image (or others depending on needs)
+- from a USB key with a redpesk image (or others depending on needs)

 For that, your embedded system must have to boot on the redpesk `/recovery` partition.
-It contains an initramfs image which is a redpesk OS minimal image (with DHCP/Ethernet features, redpesk OS application framework).
+It contains an initramfs image which is a redpesk OS minimal image (with DHCP/Ethernet features and redpesk OS application framework).
 The `recovery-tools-binding` offers an API server running through a web socket (default port: **8080**).
 It is accessible by using [afb-client]({% chapter_link afb_client.man-page-of-afb-client %}) or the web interface:

 ![recovery-interface](docs/assets/recovery-menu.png)

 ## Structure

-This binding is composed by some scripts useable from a web application.
+This binding is composed of some scripts useable from a web application.
 Its structure is quite simple to understand:

 ```
 .